 - Taking your case to trial when necessary to fully pursue your legal options and fight for the best possible result for your family

 With Kreger Brodish LLP, our Durham wrongful death lawyers manage every aspect of your claim from start to finish.
-We give you peace of mind so you can focus on your family.
+As a result, we give you peace of mind so you can focus on your family.

 North Carolina Wrongful Death Statute of Limitations

 In North Carolina, the Statute of Limitations typically requires that a wrongful death claim lawsuit be filed within two years of the decedent’s passing.
-If your family files suit after the limitations period has passed, the court can dismiss your case and you can lose the right to recover compensation.
+If your family files suit after the limitations period, the court can dismiss your case, and you can lose the right to recover compensation.

-The statute of limitations makes it important to speak with a Durham wrongful death lawyer as soon as possible.
+The statute of limitations makes it essential to speak with a Durham wrongful death lawyer as soon as possible.
 Preparing a wrongful death claim requires a great deal of legal work, including:

 - Preserving evidence before it is lost or destroyed